yaseenmustapha/Node-RED-Sensor-Hub/README.md

 return { "acknowledge" : true, "payload" : { "state" : { "temperature" : temperature } } };
 ```

-The motion sensor is a bit different though as it is doesn't give the number of occupants, but only whether it is occupied or not instead.
+The motion sensor is a bit different though as it is doesn't give the number of occupants, but whether it is occupied or not instead.

 We can use a `function` node between the `mqtt in` node and motion sensor with the following code to deal with this: